Tracymbone/news_api/readme.md

 # Project Link

-This url link will take you to my application to heroku https://app-tracymbone.herokuapp.com/
+This url link will take you to my application in heroku https://app-tracymbone.herokuapp.com/

 # Setup Instruction